BeepIsla/csgo-commend-bot/README.md

 # Frequently Asked Questions

+- I am getting timeout errors
+  - You cannot use this bot on a live Valve Competitive/Wingman match, however it does work at the end of the match when the last round ends.
+Otherwise just use Community Servers or Valve Casual/Deathmatch/War Games/etc. Offline with bots or local workshop maps do not work.

 - Can I get banned for using this?
   - Who knows, maybe, maybe not.
 Its unlikely but you never know.
 Valve usually *at most* disables the bot accounts.